 There is no reason why visits to federal Web sites shouldn’t be every bit as engaging, compelling and innovative as the experience often found on Web sites run by the private and nonprofit sectors.
 But that won’t happen unless the government updates and upgrades the policies regarding measuring the performance of its Web sites.

 In the end, people have a right to expect that government Web site managers are using the best measurement tools available to ensure that their tax dollars are being spent as efficiently and effectively as possible.
 The goals of better performance measurement and sound privacy protection should not be mutually exclusive.

-This article by Alex Langshur can also be found on Federal Computer Week.This entry was posted in Blog and tagged cookies, government, public sector, web analytics.
+This article by Alex Langshur can also be found on Federal Computer Week.This entry was posted in Technology and tagged cookies, government, public sector, web analytics.
 Bookmark the permalink.